100% Satisfaction Guarantee

 An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 tribes of Britain.
 The name is derived from when the Kenyon family once lived in the township of Kenyon found in the parish of Winwick in the county of Lancashire.

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Kenyon family name include Kenyon, Kenion, Kennion and others.

 This web page shows only a small excerpt of our Kenyon research.
-Another 266 words (19 lines of text) are included under the topic Early Kenyon History in all our PDF Extended History products.
+Another 161 words (12 lines of text) are included under the topic Early Kenyon History in all our PDF Extended History products

 More information is included under the topic Early Kenyon Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
-Another 116 words (8 lines of text) about their life in Ireland is included in all our PDF Extended History products.
+Another 47 words (3 lines of text) about their life in Ireland

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Kenyon surname or a spelling variation of the name include: